-- (a) Cross-fires of competition shots must be scored as misses.
+- Cross-fires of competition shots must be scored as misses.
 If a competitor fires a sighter on the Competition Target of another competitor, it will be disregarded.
-The shot will be deleted from the competition score of the target receiving the shot. - (b) If a competitor fires a sighting shot on the Sighting Target of another competitor, no penalty is incurred. - (c) If a competitor receives a confirmed cross-fire shot and it is impossible to determine which shot is his, he must be credited with the value of the highest undetermined shot. - (d) If a competitor wishes to disclaim a shot on his target, he must report this immediately to a Range Officer before firing another shot.

-(1) If the range Officer confirms that the competitor did not fire the disputed shot(s), he must make the necessary entry on an Incident Report and the shot must be deleted after receiving approval from the Statistical Office.

-(2) If the Range Officer cannot confirm beyond all reasonable doubt that the competitor did not fire the disputed shot(s), the shot(s) must be credited to the competitor and must be so recorded.

-(e) The following must be considered as reasons to justify deleting a shot:

-(1) If the Range Officer confirms by his observation or that of the assigned observer (scorer) that the competitor did not fire the shot.

-(2) If a missed shot is reported by another competitor or Range Officer at approximately the same time, and from within the neighboring three firing points.
+The shot will be deleted from the competition score of the target receiving the shot. - If a competitor fires a sighting shot on the Sighting Target of another competitor, no penalty is incurred. - If a competitor receives a confirmed cross-fire shot and it is impossible to determine which shot is his, he must be credited with the value of the highest undetermined shot. - (d) If a competitor wishes to disclaim a shot on his target, he must report this immediately to a Range Officer before firing another shot. - (1) IIf the range Officer confirms that the competitor did not fire the disputed shot(s), the shot must be deleted. - (2) If the Range Officer cannot confirm beyond all reasonable doubt that the competitor did not fire the disputed shot(s), the shot(s) must be credited to the competitor and must be so recorded. - (e) The following must be considered as reasons to justify deleting a shot: - (1) If the Range Officer confirms by his observation or that of the assigned observer (scorer) that the competitor did not fire the shot. - (2) If a missed shot is reported by another competitor or Range Officer at approximately the same time, and from within the neighboring three firing points.

-• 10.17.5 Cross-Fires in Rapid Fire
+10.17.5 Cross-Fires in Rapid Fire